 Provides strategies to integrate the personal, educational, and occupational elements of career and life development.
 Introduces the life-long process of career planning and transitions.
 Includes assessment of experiences, interests, skills, values, and personality, and how these can influence career choice.
 Covers planning for education and training, decision-making, and planning short-, medium-, and long-range career plans.

-Prerequisite: None.
-College-level reading and writing skills; some computer and World Wide Web/Internet experience is helpful.
+Collegelevel reading and writing skills; some computer and World Wide Web/Internet experience recommended.
 F, W, Sp, Su